Michael-DTran/Lambda-Xray-Proj/README.md

 You need to download the function.zip file in the repo to upload it to Lambda.
 The Lambda function is in courtesey of Adam Cantrill's Course: Mini Project - Using Lambda and AWS X-Ray to debug ( serverless ) applications [^1]

-You need to download the '''function.zip''' file in the
+You need to download the **function.zip** file in the repo.
+You can upload to Lambda as is.

 [^1]: https://www.youtube.com/watch?v=V1Fj8uEyp-E&t=54s